priyankjangwan/PythonApps/Module3_ Machine Learning/Day2/Notes.md

 Supervised leaning version:

 Standard scaling
-Overfiting : model is generalized the data , error on test set is quite high.
+Overfiting : model is generalized the data , error on test set is quite high.but tranning error is high
+	RMSE of test is high.. and rmse of train set is low

 Underfitted : model have not learnt any ting from data/

 How to Overcome Overfitting:
 Lasso
 ridge
-Elastic net regression
+Elastic net regression	(Rss +L1+ L2 is elasticnet.)